antonyrain/instagram-email-scraper-by-hashtags/README.md

 # instagram-email-scraper-by-hashtags
-Instagram imail scraper by #hashtags
+Instagram email scraper by #hashtags

 This is an old version and may does not work!